utilisateur387/utilisateur387/README.md

 # Hi, I'm Miebi 👋
 #### Web Developer and Digital Designer based in France

-I'm an arts and culture enthusiast, especially when it comes to new technologies and immersive experiences.
-After working as a graphic designer at Base Design in New York, I joined Le Wagon coding bootcamp to become a web developer and extend my skills in the digital field.
+I'm a web developer and digital designer with a great passion for digital arts and immersive experiences.
+After working as a graphic designer in New York, I enrolled in Le Wagon's fullstack coding bootcamp in France which has provided me with a new sense of technical and creative freedom.
+I'm currently working on web development projects, all the while deepening my knowledge of technologies through self-learning.
+Feel free to reach out for a chat, a project, or anything else.

 - 🔭 I’m currently updating my portfolio, working on curators.gallery and other freelance projects
 - 🌱 I’m currently learning React